Sometimes, liking yourself takes practice.

 Many of us have a list of things we would change about ourselves if we could.
 Yet we continue to go about our daily lives without actually making those changes--without standing up for ourselves, and without believing we are worthy of being treated better by others and ourselves.
 What causes this?
 What stops us from changing?
 What makes it hard for us to find the courage to finally change?

 The answers to these questions are directly related to how we feel about ourselves.
 How we believe we deserve to be treated is what we allow and encourage in others--and in ourselves.
 Changing this core belief occurs deep within you, by modifying your self-image and your sense of self-worth.
 Ever see someone confidently walk into a room full of people and instantly command respect and admiration with their presence?
 The only way this happens is if they believe they deserve and are worthy of the respect and admiration of others.

-Helping people learn to be good to themselves is a fundamental part of everything I do.
-I am specifically trained to help you access, understand, and modify your core beliefs about yourself, your life, and how you experience, interact with, and impact the world around you.
-Together, we can help you change what you believe, how you feel, and ultimately create a better life--a better future for yourself.
+Helping people learn to be good to themselves is a fundamental part of my work.
+I am trained to help you access, understand, and modify your core beliefs about yourself, your life, and how you experience, interact with, and impact the world around you.
+Together, we can help you change what you believe, how you feel, and ultimately create a better life.

-To take the first step towards feeling better about yourself, click here to contact me.
+Take the first step towards feeling better about yourself.